 Staying Gluten-Free at a Friend of Relative’s Home

-If staying with a friend or relative, be sure to talk to them ahead of time about your dietary needs.
+If traveling with Celiac Disease and staying with a friend or relative, be sure to talk to them ahead of time about your dietary needs.
 Make a plan together.

 Gluten-Free Travel Tip #3: Dine out safely